Kushagra-Gupta-755/Google-Cyber-Security-Portfolio/README.md

 This repository contains my cybersecurity projects and hands-on labs as part of the <a href='https://www.coursera.org/google-certificates/cybersecurity-certificate'>Google Cybersecurity Professional Certificate

- on Coursera.
  Through this program, I developed skills and gained knowledge in areas like risk management, network security, Linux, SQL, Python automation, and incident response.

 ## Courses Overview